-Corporate Spin-offs: The Entrepreneur’s Guide
+Corporate Spin-offs: The Intrapreneur’s Guide

 Discover what a corporate spin-off is, the benefits, real-world examples, the 10 key steps to making your spin-off a success and more.